 Avoid large crowds like at street performers in cities, there is a chance thieves are operating.

-Do as Paris from Gilmore Girls and Kevin from Home Alone does, talk to your invisible friends if you have to answer the door while alone.
+Do as Paris from Gilmore Girls and Kevin from Home Alone do: talk to your invisible friends if you have to answer the door alone.

-I hope that this has helped you during your research on how to plan an overseas trip.
-Please do share your planning tips in the comments below or leave any questions.
+Please share your planning tips in the comments below or leave any questions.